Dinoab/AirBnB_clone_v2/README.md

 ### Static :page_facing_up:

-The front-end of ALXBnB was designed from scratch using HTML5/CSS3 pages integrated using Flask.
+The front-end of AirBnB was designed from scratch using HTML5/CSS3 pages integrated using Flask.
 While the front-end has not yet been officially deployed, screenshots are viewable in the README of the [web_flask](./web_flask) directory.